pratik-dhende/Raytracer/README.md

 - Global illumination - Recursive Ray Tracing with Bounce Limit

 ## Render Output
-- The image below was rendered at a resolution of 1200 × 675 with 500 samples per pixel and a maximum ray bounce limit of 50.
+- The images below are rendered at a resolution of 1200 × 675 with 500 samples per pixel and a maximum ray bounce limit of 50.
-- This results in a total of 20.25 billion rays traced.
+- This results in total of 20.25 billion rays traced in the worst case.
-- The scene was rendered in under 4 minutes and 32 seconds using CUDA.
-(Timing screenshot provided below the image)
+- The scene was rendered in under 4 minutes and 32 seconds (*Fig. 1.2*) using CUDA acceleration.
-- For comparison, the same image takes 32 min 53 seconds on CPU which gives us a speedup of 7.25x
+- For comparison, the same image takes 32 minutes 53 seconds (*Fig. 2.2*) on CPU.
+- Speedup achieved is 7.25x

 <table>
   <tr>